 I am a researcher and educator interested in the intersections of media, globalization, and cultural difference.
 Since fall 2017, I am assistant professor of critical media studies at the University of Texas at Dallas.

 I have a PhD in Film and Media Studies from the University of California, Santa Barbara; a MA in Film Studies from Concordia University in Montreal; and a Honors BA from the University of Toronto, where I majored in Cinema Studies and Economics.

 My research encompasses the practices and materialities of media distribution, popular cultures of the Mexico-US border, and the precarity of creative labor.
-Other interests include queer and feminist media studies, science and technology studies, animation, and the politics of social media.
+Other interests include queer and feminist media studies, infrastructure studies, science and technology studies, animation, critical theory, and the politics of media piracy.

 During 2015-2017, I served as the grad student representative for the board of directors of the Society for Cinema and Media Studies, as an editorial assistant for Mexican Studies/Estudios Mexicanos, and as part of the editorial collective for the Media Fields Journal.
 Previously, I worked as a research assistant for the Carsey-Wolf Center, where I participated in the Media Industries Project and the Environmental Media Initiative.

 I’m an regular book reader, occasional writer, Converse aficionado, and perpetual cheese lover.